-WATCH VIDEO | Fallen Johnstown police K-9 officer answers 'final call' (PHOTO GALLERY)
+WATCH VIDEO | Fallen Johnstown Police K-9 officer answers 'final call' (PHOTO GALLERY)

-A line of police officers from across the region gave a fallen Johnstown Police Department K-9 a final salute Monday while a church bell tolled nearby.
+A line of uniformed police officers from across the region gave a final salute.

-A procession of police officers, ambulance personnel and fire trucks, stretching several city blocks, joined K-9 Titan on his last ride from the Public Safety Building.

-"K-9 Titan has answered the final call," a voice echoed from a police radio.
+And then a voice from a police radio broke the silence with a solemn send-off: "K-9 Titan has answered the final call."

+More than 100 police officers and fellow first responders from as far away as Philadelphia joined the Johnstown Police Department to give the fallen police dog a hero's farewell as they lined up behind Titan and his partner, Officer Brian Stevens, on their final ride together – a procession down Main Street toward Hindman Funeral Home.

 Titan, part of Johnstown's K-9 Unit since 2014, died Sunday during a late-night search for five accused burglars inside a vacant Maple Avenue Warehouse, Interim Chief Chad Miller said.

-News that the police dog died on duty compelled a crowd of at least 100 area residents to line Titan's procession path – some of them clutching signs that read "R.I.P Titan" and "Thank you for your service."
+News that the police dog died on duty compelled a crowd of area residents to line Titan's procession path – some of them clutching signs that read "R.I.P Titan" and "Thank you for your service."

+Johnstown's K-9 Unit led the motorcade with Officer Ryan Chiodo and K-9 partner, Terror, at the lead, followed by Stevens' fellow colleagues Beau Gartner and his K-9 partner, Thor, and Officer Matthew Reihart and K-9 Sig.

-Others clutched American flags or cameras to capture the moment as Officer Brian Stevens' marked K-9 vehicle carried Titan's body up Main Street and through a ladder-truck archway toward Hindman Funeral Home.
+Mourners and department supporters clutched American flags or cameras to capture the moment on Main Street as Stevens and his family traveled in a vehicle carrying Titan through a ladder truck archway toward Hindman Funeral Home.

+Johnstown resident Lenora Bennett said she was jolted by the news of Titan's passing.

-"I was in tears when I found out (Titan passed)," Lenora Bennett, of Johnstown, said, while holding a sign honoring Titan.
+"I was in tears when I found out," she said, while standing alongside Main Street with a sign honoring Titan between both of her hands.

 "I just feel bad for the officer ... his partner," Bennett said, noting that as a fellow dog owner, she understands how difficult losing a beloved friend can be.